Last Updated on

-Carbohydrates (oats) break down quickly into glucose in the blood stream.
-The addition of a healthy fat like coconut oil slows down the absorption of glucose, which maintains balanced blood sugar and energy levels.
+If you’ve ever had a bowl of oatmeal and felt hungry soon afterwards it could be because carbohydrates (oats) break down quickly into glucose in the blood stream.
+The addition of a healthy fat like coconut oil slows down the absorption of glucose, which maintains balanced blood sugar and energy levels #winwin

 How to make Soaked Coconut Oil Oatmeal

 Place half cup oats, half cup warm water and 1 tablespoon acidic medium (whey, lemon juice, yogurt, kefir, buttermilk, apple cider vinegar) into a small saucepan.